 NYC bus routes follow a prefix-based system that encodes both borough and service type.
 I learned that express routes get their own category regardless of borough, and the prefixes are “BXM” (Bronx express), “QM” (Queens express), “BM” (Brooklyn express), “SIM” (Staten Island express), and “X” (a general express prefix that’s apparently a legacy naming convention).
 For local routes, a single or double letter prefix indicates the borough: “M” for Manhattan, “B” for Brooklyn, “Q” for Queens, “S” for Staten Island, and “BX” for the Bronx.

-In order to add the route shapes to the map, I downloaded GTFS (General Transit Feed Specification) data from the MTA, which includes a shapes.txt file in one of six folders - one for each borough and then the sixth for express buses in the MTA Bus Company folder.
-Those files contain sequences of latitutde/longitude coordinates defining the physical path of every bus route.
+In order to add the route shapes and bus stop locations to the map, I downloaded static GTFS (General Transit Feed Specification) data from the MTA, from six different folders.
+Five folders exist for each borough route, and then the sixth contains the express bus info in the MTA Bus Company folder.
+Each folder contains various txt files.

 Tools Used